TomStuart92/TechTests/DatabaseServer/README.md

 For simplicity the server is built on core NodeJS.
 The server is provided using the HTTP_Server package.

-Jasmine-Node and Zombie are used for testing.
+Jasmine-Node and Request are used for testing.

 QueryString and URL are used for parsing params.

 ## Saving to Database